Diverse Myanmar protesters united in opposition to coup

 Myanmar’s Assistance Association for Political Prisoners said 546 people had been detained, with 46 released, as of Friday.

-Reporting by Reuters staff; Writing by Robert Birsel; Editing by Lincoln Feast.
+Reporting by Reuters staff; Writing by Robert Birsel; Editing by Lincoln Feast and William Mallard

 Our Standards: The Thomson Reuters Trust Principles.